michael-wiltshire/John-Lemon-Unity-Game-/README.md

-# Assignment2
+# John Lemon's Haunted Jaunt - Unity Project
-John Lemon's Haunted Jaunt - Unity Game Starter Project Welcome to my GitHub repository for John Lemon's Haunted Jaunt, a 3D endless runner game that I created as part of my university coursework.
+Welcome to my GitHub repository for John Lemon's Haunted Jaunt, a 3D endless runner game that I created as part of my university coursework.

 About the Game